Back in December 2014, I got a Twitter DM from miss_jwo saying:

 The organisers had arranged a Green Room – a quiet place for speakers to go over their talk, make alternations and practice – and I took refuge there when my nerves were getting too much.

-Finally it was my turn and I was really nervous.
-I was thinking I hadn’t practiced enough (I really hadn’t) and got set up with the mic, etc. Fortunately Tom Willmot was there to introduce me and to try and put me at my ease, and a tech guy (sorry I don’t remember your name!) sorted out all the necessary with the laptop.
+Finally, it was my turn and I was really nervous.
+I was thinking I hadn’t practised enough (I really hadn’t) and got set up with the mic, etc. Fortunately, Tom Willmot was there to introduce me and to try and put me at my ease, and a tech guy (sorry I don’t remember your name!) sorted out all the necessary with the laptop.

 My speaker top tips